French judge puts L'Oreal heiress under protection

 Bettencourt's heirs reportedly are concerned about her health and management of her fortune, estimated at $20 billion by Forbes magazine.
 She is a major shareholder in cosmetics giant L'Oreal, which was founded by her father Eugene Schueller in 1907.

-The daughter, Francoise Meyers-Bettencourt, and her mother have waged a years-long battle over the management of the fortune, but late last year appeared to have resolved their legal dispute over more than euro1 billion ($1.3 billion).
+The daughter, Francoise Meyers-Bettencourt, and her mother have tussled over the management of the fortune, and late last year appeared to end a legal dispute over more than euro1 billion ($1.3 billion).

-French daily Le Monde said the judge's decision was based in part on a court-ordered medical examination that found the heiress suffered from "moderately severe" Alzheimer's disease.
+French daily Le Monde said the judge's decision was based in part on a court-ordered medical examination that found the heiress suffered from "moderately severe" dementia and Alzheimer's disease.